pom3locontact/semi_physical_door/README.md

 **Independet Indie Team and Not Using It For AI Training** Quick Descreption: Recreation of VR-Style Physical Doors in the GODOT Engine for non-vr games.

 > This is only a demo, it's not perfect or usable for production-ready products by any means.
 Its an form of template/inspiration.
-These door aren't a Physcial Object, rotated by math, not transfered movment source from Player's Velocity.
+These door aren't a Physcial Object.
+Rotated by math, not transfered movment source from Player's Velocity.
 High Customization.
 Semi-Open Source.